Offbeat sporting passions run high in Italy's Valle d'Aosta, where fighting cows are serious contenders.

 De Veulla dze m'en parto a l'arba di matin…

 I won't regale you with all twelve stanzas, but take it from me it's considered a literary classic in the local dialect.
 It's also confirmation that these battles had been going on here well before the first "official" battle in 1924.
 Probably since just about anything at all has been going on here, in fact.
 The Batailles remain an authentic expression of Valdostan patrimony.

 And witnessing them is a thrilling, visceral spectating experience.
 Like football in the park, you hear every crash and crunch turned up to 11.
 The cacophony of cowbells bounces off the mountains and creates an atmosphere that drags us along in its wake.
 Today's winner, a 720–kilo giant called Suisse, along with eleven others qualify for the autumn final.

 How different it all is from the preening savagery of the Spanish bullfight.
 These Queens are treated like royalty at home, not to prepare them for a bloody "noble death," but to make them champions and bring pride to their owner and village.

 It is, Mario proclaims, "proprio bello, proprio naturale," and he's right.
 Not even a vegetarian could object.

 Dedicated to the memory of Mario Lanza.
 I miss him.

 For details on upcoming Batailles, check the dedicated Batailles page on the Valle d'Aosta's tourism website.

-Donald Strachan's next book, Florence and Tuscany Day–by–Day, is out in June.
+Donald Strachan's next book, Florence and Tuscany Day–by–Day, is out now.
 See www.donaldstrachan.com for more on his writing.